tgerboui/nona-lib/README.md

 KeyService.getPublicKey(privateKeyOrAddress: string): string
 ```

-Derive a public key from a secret key or an address.
+Derive a public key from a private key or an address.

 ```typescript
 const publicKey = KeyService.getPublicKey(privateKey);